Ragheb Alama: 2000–2006: Tab Leh and Hob El Kebeer

 In 2000, Alama recorded "Betgheeb Betrouh" with then-rising singer Elissa.
 In 2003, he released "Tab Leh" (Oh Why?) under the recording label Alam El Phan and the title track entered the number one spot for several weeks.
 He also featured famous Iranian-Armenian singer-songwriter Andy Madadian on a track titled "Yalla Ya Chabab" (Let's Go Guys).

 At the end of 2004, he released "El Hob el Kebeer" (The Great Love) which included the hit single "Naseeni el Dunya" (Make Me Forget the World) and the title track which was released in July 2005 and directed by Wissam Smayra in a huge production shot in Malaysia.

 In 2006, Alama participated in the pro-celebrity Formula One race, held in Bahrain, as an introductory show to the competition.
-He placed third and signed an agreement with Formula One Management to participate in the next race that will be held in Shanghai, China.
+He placed third and signed an agreement with Formula One Management to participate in the next race that was held in Shanghai, China.